-5. In a pan larger than the element, with a mild detergent (dish soap) and water, wash all the dirt and oil off by squeezing the element not twisting it.
-(Wringing out or twisting the filter can cause damage.)
+5. In a pan larger than each element, with a mild detergent (dish soap) and water, wash all the dirt and oil off by squeezing each element not twisting them (wringing out or twisting the filter can cause damage).
 6. Rinse off any remaining soap.
-7. Remove any excess water from the element by pressing it with a towel.
+7. Remove any excess water from the element by matting with a towel.
 8. Allow the element to dry completely.
-9. Spray oil generously onto the air filter and work the oil into the element.
-10. Squeeze the element to remove excess oil.